 How big is our plastic problem?
-Of the 30 million tons of plastic waste generated in the U.S. in 2009, only 7 percent was recovered for recycling.
+Of the 33 million tons of plastic waste generated in the U.S. each year, only 7 percent is recycled.
 This plastic waste ends up in landfills, beaches, rivers and oceans and contributes to such devastating problems as the Great Pacific Ocean Garbage Patch, a swirling vortex of garbage the size of a continent where plastic outnumbers plankton.
 Plus, most plastic is made from oil.

 Luckily, there are simple steps you can take that will dramatically decrease the amount of plastic waste you generate.